 This course includes more advanced concepts as related to the practical nurse's caregiver and discipline-specific roles.
 Emphasis is placed on the nursing process, delegation, cost effectiveness, legal/ethical/professional issues, and wellness/illness patterns.
 Upon completion, students should be able to begin participating in the nursing process to promote/maintain/restore optimum health for diverse clients throughout the life span.
-This is a diploma-level course.

-NUR 103 Practical Nursing III 6 0 12 10
+NUR 103 Practical Nursing III 6 12 0 10